-- > Make visual inspection of gauges, monitors, and indicators and record readings in boiler log. - > Make visual check of instrument and equipment settings against factory recommended specifications. - Check operation of float type low water cutoffs to ensure control is functioning.
+- Make visual inspection of gauges, monitors, and indicators and record readings in boiler log. - Make visual check of instrument and equipment settings against factory recommended specifications. - Check operation of float type low water cutoffs to ensure control is functioning.
 The lower piping connections of float type level controls should have a suitable blowdown valve piped into a proper drain.
 This valve should be opened periodically to allow any sludge accumulated in the control to be flushed out.
-On closed loop water heating systems this should not be often required.
 Consult manufacturer's instructions.